S3 EP7: Emma Doran

 Do you push it?
 Do you put those balls to the wall in this class or do you hold back?
 No, I go for it.
 Great.

-All that.
+Oh, that.
 I'm giving up socks.

-And I rock up and I move the thing and everyone's shocked.
-It was like, whoa, whoa, far out, man.
+And I rock up and I move the thing, and everyone's shocked.
+It was like, Whoa, whoa, far out, man.

-I basically want some sort of physical challenge to happen and for people to be like, oh my God, you're actually really strong.
-I'll be like, thank you so much.
+I basically want some sort of physical challenge to happen, and for people to be like, Oh my god, you're actually really strong.
+I'll be like, Thank you so much.

 And when anyone else tries to lift me, I'll go really heavy.